 4 Young People

 Ability Dogs 4 Young People is an Isle of Wight charity (started April 2012), training assistance dogs to enhance the independence of disabled young people and children living on the Isle of Wight.
 We are training Ability Dogs to help with physical and mental disabilities, including cerebral palsy, autism and epilepsy.
-We are unique; we are the only assistance dog charity providing Ability Dogs for disabled young people and children on the Isle of Wight.

 As well as helping with practical tasks (picking up items, opening doors, helping dress and undress, crossing the road), our trained Ability Dogs help increase disabled young people's well-being, confidence and self-esteem, enabling them to go on to further education or gain employment without needing full-time carers.
 In addition, having a jacketed Ability Dog by their side means that more people feel able to come and talk to them, thereby increasing their general social interaction.